 - Add UTM tags so you can measure conversions by directory.

 Once you publish, circle back to each community to answer questions.
-That engagement doubles as copy research for your next landing page iteration.
+That engagement doubles as copy research for your next product site iteration.